Skip to content

 Don Daglow works with game publishers, developers and indie game teams across all major international platforms, focusing on production and game studio management.
 He also works on selected game narrative assignments.
 If you’d like to explore working together, he can be reached via ddaglow at gmail.

-• Longest active career as video game designer (1971-present)
+• Global record for longest active career as video game designer (1971-present)

 • Inducted into the GAMM Video Game Hall of Fame, 2024